Oskis-Poskis/Modine/README.md

 # Modine
 ## This is my final high school project, a 3D engine made with OpenGL and C#

+## If you wanna test it:
+You can either clone this github repository and build it, or download the ZippedBuilds.7z, unzip it and run the RunEngine.bat

 ## Editor Usage
 First person camera rotation
 > Right click and move mouse